Developmental Editing: Fiction Theory

 Since I don’t know the details of all the other editing courses out there, I can’t really answer this question, I’m afraid.
 I recommend you take a close look at all the information on this web page, including the details of the course outline, and do the same with the other course you’re looking at.
 If the other course doesn’t offer the same level of information, you could ask the provider so you’re able to make a more accurate comparison.

 Registration will open on Tuesday 19th November, 2024 at 7pm GMT.
 Be quick, because there are only 10 places and they go quickly.
+UPDATE: SOLD OUT

 The course will start on Tuesday 7th January, 2025.
 You don’t have to attend at a specific time.

-I recommend you subscribe to my newsletter to be kept in the loop.
-If you’ve purchase the self-study version, you can upgrade to the tutored version using the discount code inside the self-study course.
+If you purchase the self-study version, you can upgrade to the tutored version using the discount code inside the self-study course.

 No, sorry.
 I used to, but these were getting abused, sadly.